 Common side effects

 These common side effects happen in more than 1 in 100 people.
-Talk to your doctor or pharmacist if the side effects bother you or don't go away:
+Talk to your doctor or pharmacist if they bother you or do not go away:

 - feeling dizzy (or signs of vertigo)

 - itching or a mild rash

 - feeling sleepy or tired

 Serious side effects